PomoTasks25/PomoTasks25.github.io/README.md

         <p>For the optimal functioning of the app, we require certain permissions from your device, such as access to notifications and live activities.
 These permissions do not involve access to your personal data and are solely used to ensure proper app functionality.</p>

         <h2>Contact Us</h2>
-        <p>Forany questions or concerns about this Privacy Policy, please contact us at:</p>
+        <p>For any questions or concerns about this Privacy Policy, please contact us at:</p>
         <p>Email: pomotasks25@gmail.com</p>
         <p>Phone: +48 797543138</p>
     </div>